 GoPro video "Cats vs. Laser":

-Let’s face it: home cat’s life is rather monotonous.
-While wild felines have to climb the trees, sneak across the ground, hide in the grass, track their lunch and hunt it down, home kitties spend most of their day looking for the best place to sleep (and eventually it turns out to be your keyboard).This kind of a lifestyle makes cats bored and unfit, in some cases up to obesity.
-Cats were domesticated more than 5,000 years ago, but for a long time they were used for catching mice, so their life have never been so lazy as it is now.
+- Outstanding physical exercise.
+Let’s face it: a home cat’s life is rather monotonous.
+While wild felines get to climb trees, sneak across the ground, hide in the grass, track their lunch and hunt it down, home kitties spend most of their day looking for the best place to sleep (and eventually it turns out to be your keyboard).This kind of a lifestyle makes cats bored and unfit, in some cases, even obese.

-Some cat people manage to entertain their pets with different games, but when you come home tired after a busy day, throwing and jolting various toys around may sound not like a very exciting activity.
-Furthermore, who’s gonna play with your pet when you are not at home?
-Here is when the laser comes in: you can move a simple pointer while resting on your sofa or go for a high-tech solution and get your Petcube Camera to play laser games with your pet using your smartphone even from afar.
 Cats may become too lazy to play with their old style physical toys, but they almost never say no to the red dot.
 So it’s fun and it’s a real workout!

+- Easy way to play.
+Some cat people manage to entertain their pets with different games, but when you come home tired after a busy day, throwing and jolting various toys around may not sound like a very exciting activity.
+Furthermore, who’s gonna play with your pet when you are not at home?
+Here is when the cat laser pointer comes in: you can easily move it while resting on your sofa or go for a high-tech solution and get your Petcube Play camera to play laser games with your pet using your smartphone even from afar.

 - Destructive behavior.
 Chasing a red dot continuously without any result may make your kitty anxious.
 This can end up in torn carpets or furniture, dropped vases and even some scratches or bites on your hands.
-However, there’s an easy way to prevent such reaction.
-Just make sure that you end every game pointing the laser to some physical object that can actually be ‘caught’ - like a toy or hidden treats (not your roommate’s feet!), so your small hunter can win their victory.
+However, there’s an easy way to prevent such a reaction.
+Make sure that you end every game pointing the laser to some physical object that can actually be ‘caught’ - like a toy or hidden treats (not your roommate’s feet!), so your small hunter can win their victory.

 - Don’t forget to entertain your kitty with various physical toys, cat playgrounds and treats apart from the laser.